raaki274/personapi/README.md

         "favourite_colour": "red"
     }

-URI input for retrieving a person, here first_name is the id for retrieving a person
+URL with input for retrieving a person, here first_name is the id for retrieving a person

     GET URL: http://localhost:8080/ebitest/person/John

-JSON input for updating a person
+URL and JSON input for updating a person

     PUT URL: http://localhost:8080/ebitest/person